SBurwash/writing-companion/writing_bot/articles/ai_writing_assistant/article.md

 - File & folder reading and writing capabilities
 - Ability to modify outline.md and article.md
 - Access to project directories and files
-- **Internet Research**: DuckDuckGo search for real-time information, facts, and current data
+- **Internet Research**: DuckDuckGo search for real-time information, facts, statistics, and current data

 When users ask for help, you can:
 - Read their current outline/article to understand the project